charisseysabel/chysbl-blog/_posts/2017-07-03-up-and-running-with-webpack.markdown

 #### Setting up the dev server
-* Install webpack dev server from npm:
+Install webpack dev server from npm:
 `npm install --save-dev webpack-dev-server`

 Then, add another script in your `package.json` file:
 `"start": "webpack-dev-server --open"`
-The `--open` flag lets you automatically open the browser on `http://localhost:8080`

-Now, when you run `npm run start`, it should open a browser for you and show you your app!
+The `--open` flag lets you automatically open the browser on `http://localhost:8080` Now, when you run `npm run start`, it should open a browser for you and show you a page with the "Hello World" text on it!

 ## Conclusion
 And there you have it!
 This setup is pretty basic but there’s already so much you can do with this simple configuration.
+Webpack is a very powerful module bundler and it does tons of other awesome things so I recommend that you check out their documentation, play around and have fun!

 #### Where to go from here
 Try fiddling around with Webpack a little more by setting up a configuration for your JS files.
-For example, if you want to use the _ES6 syntax_, you have to install a couple of loaders from _Babel_ via npm.
-If you want to use a library or a framework, read their docs on how to get started if you want to use it via npm.
+For example, if you want to use the [`ES6 syntax`](http://es6-features.org/#Constants), you have to install a couple of loaders from [`Babel`](https://babeljs.io/) via npm.
+If you want to use a library or a framework, just read their docs; they usually have handy sections on how to get started.

-Webpack does tons of other awesome things so I recommend that you check out their documentation, play around and have fun!